Browse by . . .

 Artist renderings have much the same function, of course.
 They convey sunlight, trees, open space, and a comforting degree of pedestrian traffic that could never conceivably exist.
 They favor light colors that wash out how much an overpass will cut off an avenue's vista.
 Like Zaha Hadid's paintings in bright red, they deny how a column of steel, glass, and stone will weigh down upon a public plaza.

-Plans for urban architecture, right down to New York's High Line, always redouble utopia, even before installation artists like Phoebe Washburn build a model city to the point of its own ruins.
+Plans for urban architecture, from prefabricated homes right down to New York's High Line, always redouble Modernism's utopia, even before installation artists like Phoebe Washburn build a model city to the point of its own ruins.
 The artist's dream combines with the modernist ideal of reinventing a city, literally, from the top down.
 And one does see these models from the top down.
 Taller than any Lego set I ever imagined as a child, they nonetheless maintain a human scale, even on waist-high pedestals.
 Calitrava's monster of twisting materials would no doubt make for an unbearable experience.
 Here, it can look as delightful, as disorienting, or as foolish as an overgrown child's toy—or, dare I say it, as art.

 Some versions artfully bring out the nature of a model itself.
 Norman Foster's infamous Gherkin in overgrown miniature all but sheds its iconic green skin.
 It focuses on the underlying lattice of steel, rendered here in white.
 Others just settle for piling on the scale, much the way some obsessive artists have been using networks of tiny, modular materials.
-A tower for The New York Times—partnering Frank Gehry with David Childs of Skidmore, Owings & Merrill—could pass, appropriately enough, for a recycling container bursting at the seams.
+A tower for The New York Times, partnering Frank Gehry with David Childs (of Skidmore, Owings & Merrill), could pass, appropriately enough, for a recycling container bursting at the seams.

 BACK to John's arts home page